« Blog Home

 DIY steel is the real deal

-While we encourage you to start imagining the reality of your steel building through our 3D Building Designer, because we think it helps you envision your final product (and course-correct on anything you thought you wanted but maybe no longer do), and because it helps us get a sense of what’s important to you, we never take a 3D design as law.
+While we encourage you to start imagining the reality of your metal building through our 3D Building Designer, because we think it helps you envision your final product (and course-correct on anything you thought you wanted but maybe no longer do), and because it helps us get a sense of what’s important to you, we never take a 3D design as law.
 Along with a quote for what your prototype steel building would cost, we walk through all the aspects of your project that contribute to the success of your building.
 For example: floor plans, elevations, roof plans, site plans, egress plans and code compliance – aka, the things an architect or engineer usually deals with.
-You will always receive a WorldWide Steel building kit that is designed to be load-bearing, structurally sound and up-to-code.
+You will always receive a Worldwide Steel building kit that is designed to be load-bearing, structurally sound and up-to-code.

 Here’s when you might want an architect or engineer on board

 Our team can almost always provide you with everything you need for a successful project, even if we aren’t boots on the ground alongside you.
-But if you’re working on, say, a multi-floor commercial project with strict safety requirements and lots of complicated HVAC, in an area where we have less experience with building codes … then sure.
+But if you’re working on, say, a multi-floor commercial project in an area with unique zoning, strict safety requirements and lots of complicated HVAC, in an area where we have less experience with building codes … then sure.
 A professional engineer or architect looking over your shoulder and reassuring you as the project moves forward can certainly provide peace of mind.

-We also like to remind people that architects and engineers are helpful beyond the building itself, if that is of any concern.
-When deciding building placement, for example, an architect can advise you on wind direction, drainage, easements, and how each can affect the efficiency and longevity of your structure.
+We also like to remind people that architects and engineers are helpful beyond the building itself if that is of any concern.
+When deciding on building placement, for example, an architect can advise you on wind direction, drainage, easements, and how each can affect the efficiency and longevity of your structure.

 Additionally, if your steel building project is going to be part of a group of buildings that aren’t identical but should look and function cohesively, an architect can help you achieve that consistency.

 What if I just don’t want to DIm(Y)self?